olly-styles/olly-styles.github.io/_pages/about.md

   - /about.html
 ---

-AI PhD and ex-startup founder living in London.
+AI PhD and ex-founder living in London.
 I've been training machine learning models since 2015.

 I got my Masters in Computer Science (2013-2017) and PhD in Computer Vision (2017-2021) from the University of Warwick.
 During my PhD, I published 5 papers including a journal paper in IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI) and a best student paper award at IEEE Computer Vision and Pattern Recognition Workshop (CVPR-W).
 As a visting researcher, I've worked at the Nanyang Technological University, Michigan State University, and the University of Sydney.